limshoonkit/WFGY/Avatar/README.md

 4. Keep the page clean, GitHub-readable, and internationally legible.
 5. Route readers into deeper docs, eval, research, and community layers only after the main product story is clear.

-What this page is not:
-1. Not the full packed master body.
-2. Not the full research layer.
-3. Not the full multilingual report.
-4. Not the full community submission handbook.
-5. Not a fake claim that every future layer is already fully completed.

-How to use this page:
-1. Read the hero section first.
-2. Use the 60-second path if you want immediate contact.
-3. Scan the eight flagship signals.
-4. Open the detail pages that match your interest.
-5. Go deeper only after the first product picture is clear.

 Important boundary:
 This page presents the current flagship product surface of Avatar.
 It is designed to be clear, strong, and usable.